-"The European Conference of Postal and Telecommunications Administrations, considering
+"The European Conference of Postal and Telecommunications Administrations,

-- a) that the band 14-14.5 GHz is allocated to the fixed satellite service (FSS) (Earth-to-space) on a primary basis in the ITU Radio Regulations (ITU RR); - b) that, by the provisions of ITU RR No. 5.457A Earth Stations on board Vessels (ESV) may communicate with space stations of the FSS in the band 14-14.5 GHz; - c) that the band 14.3-14.5 GHz is allocated to the fixed service (FS) on a primary basis in the ITU RR; - d) that the band 14.25-14.3 GHz is additionally allocated to the FS on a primary basis in a number of countries by the provisions of ITU RR No. 5.508; - e) that the radio astronomy service (RAS) is allocated on a secondary basis in the band 14.47-14.5 GHz where ITU RR No. 5.149 applies; - f) that Resolution 902 (WRC-03) provides the provisions relating to ESVs which operate in FSS networks in the band 14-14.5 GHz; - g) that ESV terminals may be licensed or exempted from individual licensing by the country in which the vessel is registered; - h) that Recommendation 37 (WRC-03) states that concerned administrations (as identified in Clause 5, Annex 1 Res.
-902(WRC-03)) are encouraged to cooperate with administrations which license ESVs - that, for the purpose of resolving potential interference issues with terrestrial services in the band 14.25-14.5 GHz, some CEPT administrations may require that operators of ESVs operating in the band 14.25-14.5 GHz, obtain frequency authorization due to specific national requirements, while other CEPT administrations may require some form of notification from the ESV network operator, or exempt the ESV network operator from either of these requirements; - j) that ESV operations in the band 14-14.5 GHz within the territorial sea and internal waters as defined in the United Nations Convention on the Law of the Sea (UNCLOS 1982), or close to national off-shore installations and structures are subject to regulations issued by national authorities.
-Information on limitations to ESV operations due to these national regulations can be sent to the Office, using the format given in Annex B; - k) that administrations may request from ESV operators details regarding the vessels equipped with ESV terminals which are operating under this Decision.; - 1) that this Decision shall not impede EEA member countries from fulfilling their obligations according to Community law.
+- a) that the band 5925-6425 MHz is allocated to the Fixed Satellite Service (FSS) (Earth-to-space) on a primary basis in the ITU Radio Regulations (ITU RR); - b) that, by the provisions of ITU RR No. 5.457A Earth Stations on board Vessels (ESV) may communicate with space stations of the FSS in the band 5925-6425 MHz; - c) that the band 5925-6425 MHz is allocated to the Fixed Service (FS) on a primary basis in the ITU RR; - that Resolution 902 (WRC-03) provides the provisions relating to ESVs which operate in FSS networks in the band 5925-6425 MHz; - e) that ESV terminals may be licensed or exempted from individual licensing by the country in which the vessel is registered; - f) that Recommendation 37 (WRC-03) states that concerned administrations (as identified in Clause 5, Annex 1 Res.
+902 (WRC-03)) are encouraged to cooperate with administrations which license ESVs; - g) that, for the purpose of resolving potential interference issues with terrestrial services in the band 5925-6425 MHz, some CEPT administrations may require that operators of ESVs operating in this band obtain frequency authorisation due to specific national requirements, while other CEPT administrations may require some form of notification from the ESV operator, or exempt the ESV network operator from either of these requirements; - h) that ESV operations in the band 5925-6425 MHz within the territorial sea and internal waters, as defined in the United Nations Convention on the Law of the Sea (UNCLOS 1982), or close to national off-shore installations and structures shall remain subject to regulations issued by national authorities; - i) that administrations may request from ESV operators details regarding the vessels equipped with ESV terminals under this Decision; - j) that this Decision shall not impede European Economic Area (EEA) member countries from fulfilling their obligations according to Community law.